zigzagdev/laravel-algolia-search/README.md

 Then we have required create one algolia account and get ALGOLIA_APP_ID and ALGOLIA_SECRET. you can create algolia account on click from here Algolia.com

-After get both of keys then opwn your .env file and set into it like that.
+After get both of keys then open your .env file and set into it like that.
 ```
 ALGOLIA_APP_ID=algolia_app_id
 ALGOLIA_SECRET=algolia_app_secret